alberto-lazari/masters-thesis/chapters/implementation.typ

   appending them as `<app>` elements.
   It uses the `addPermissions()` helper method to create and structure XML nodes for each permission type.
   The serialized output is then transformed and written to an output stream.

+===== Concurrent Access Management
+The two classes implementing concurrent access to the permission file are layered, to address the task from different abstraction levels.

+Following is a description of the practical solutions used by the classes to ensure atomic file operations:
+- `FileLocker`:
+  the class supports two different types of locking mechanisms:
+  + Shared locks: these allow concurrent read operations by multiple threads or processes.

+  + Exclusive locks: these prevent any other access (read or write) to the file while the lock is held, ensuring safe write operations.

+  It provides a generic interface to perform locked operations on a file, while holding one of the two possible locks.
+  These operations are passed to one of the two public methods defined in the class:
+  `performWithSharedLockOn(File file, Function operation)` and  `performWithExclusiveLockOn(File file, Function operation)`.

+  Internally, the private methods in `FileLocker` handle the specific steps required to safely manage file locks.
+  These encapsulate the low-level logic to support the functionality provided by the public methods.
+  Here is a breakdown of the general sequence of events:
+  + A lock is acquired for the file channel, using either `acquireSharedLockFor(FileChannel channel)` or `acquireExclusiveLockFor(FileChannel channel)`.
+  + Once the lock is acquired,
+    the method executes the provided operation.
+    This ensures that file operations happen safely without interference from other threads or processes.
+  + To avoid resource contention or deadlocks, the private methods explicitly release the acquired lock as soon as the operation is completed.
+    This is handled in a `finally` block to guarantee the lock is released even if the operation throws an exception.
+  + All the steps above are wrapped inside robust error handling blocks, to manage cases where lock acquisition fails, such as when the file is inaccessible or already locked.

+- `LockedOperation`:
+  it abstracts the locking mechanisms provided by `FileLocker` into a higher-level framework.
+  Its implementation focuses on managing the workflow of loading and saving the state.
+  Here is how it achieves this through its methods:
+  - `init(Runnable onFileCreate)`:
+    ensures the file exists and sets up the necessary preconditions for locked operations.
+    If the file is missing,
+    it invokes the provided `onFileCreate` callback to initialize an empty state.
+    This method must be called manually during the system's initialization phase to set up the file for subsequent operations.

+  - `read(Supplier operation)`:
+    acquires a shared lock via `FileLocker`,
+    enabling safe read access to the file without blocking other readers, then executes the given operation within the lock's scope, ensuring consistent state retrieval.

+  - `update(Supplier<T> operation)`:
+    uses an exclusive lock to guarantee write safety.
+    It applies the provided operation while ensuring no other process or thread can read or write to the file during the update.

+  - `load()` and `save()`:
+    they handle the detailed file interactions during read and update operations.
+    These methods are implemented by subclasses and tailored to their specific state persistence needs.

+  - `ensureLoaded()`:
+    verifies whether the file's last modification timestamp has changed since the previous read, before loading the state.
+    If the timestamp---stored in `fileLastRead`---indicates that the file has been updated externally, it invokes `load()` to refresh the in-memory state.
+    Otherwise, no action is taken, avoiding unnecessary file accesses.

+  - `persist()`:
+    ensures the in-memory state is saved back to the file system by invoking `save()`.
+    Once the operation completes successfully,
+    it updates `fileLastRead`,
+    to ensure that subsequent checks correctly reflect the file's current state.

+===== `PermissionCache`

 === Management Core Component